tomesm/MIMS/docs/4_InformationSystemsArchitecture.md

 - status: status of his visa application

-Functions:
-- requestGuidance(): Retrieve guidance for the passenger's journey through the orbital station

 ## Spaceline
 This entity represents a company providing transportation to and from Mars.
 It stores information about the company, their spacecraft, and schedules.